zhangbz764/zhangbz764.github.io/_publications/2025-01-20-knowledge-encoding-shopping-centre.md

 ##### Citation

-> Zhang, B. & Li, B. (2024).
+> Zhang, B., & Li, B. (2025).
 From knowledge encoding to procedural generation for early-stage layout design: A case of linear shopping centres.
-Frontiers of Architectural Research
+Frontiers of Architectural Research, 14(1), 282–294. https://doi.org/10.1016/j.foar.2024.07.002

-> ZHANG B and LI B. From knowledge encoding to procedural generation for early-stage layout design: A case of linear shopping centres.
-Frontiers of Architectural Research[J].
-Frontiers of Architectural Research
+> ZHANG B and LI B. From knowledge encoding to procedural generation for early-stage layout design: A case of linear shopping centres[J/OL].
+Frontiers of Architectural Research, 2025, 14(1): 282-294.
+DOI:10.1016/j.foar.2024.07.002.

 ### Abstract